tacoe/hue-daylight-harvester/README.md

   derive your 'desired' from that.
  * Once everything is set, autorun the script (Cloud9 IDE's autorun folder, or a systemd service)

+Todo
+====
+ * Fix how scheduled fade-out interferes with harvesting behavior
+ * Add script to install into systemd (cloud9 autorun folder is insecure and starts it before wifi is up, failing bridge connection)

 Taco Ekkel & Chris Waalberg